Capital of the Scottish Highlands

 The Rajah (behind the post office) is a popular Indian restaurant.

 The Mustard Seed restaurant is on Bank Street overlooking the river - and can be very busy especially on summer evenings.
-Almost directly opposite over the river is their sister restaurant - a new glass-fronted building called The Kitchen Restaurant (15 Huntly Street).
+Almost directly opposite over the river is their sister restaurant - a modern, glass-fronted building called The Kitchen Brasserie (15 Huntly Street).

 Rocpool Restaurant (on the corner by the main bridge opposite the castle) is highly stylish.

-Abstract is the award-winning restaurant at the Glenmoriston Town House hotel on Ness Bank, which also owns the excellent Contrast Brasserie on the riverside.
+Abstract is the award-winning restaurant at the Glenmoriston Town House hotel on Ness Bank on the riverside.